Tim-Hanson/The-Cost-of-Living-Crisis-the-Russian-War-and-How-Policy-Will-Affect-Us/README.md

 The introduction of Zonal energy pricing holds promise as a way to reduce the burden of energy prices as felt by the consumer, and to encourage energy sector competition to decarbonate the energy market.
 Legislators should however be aware of the implicit risk to regional inequalities.

 The gap in energy inequality between the north and south of England has been reducing with time (see Choropleth 5).
-The north south differences in the vulnerability to Zonal pricing have also diminished with time (see Choropleth 3).
-However, with time energy has been getting less affordable with time (see Choropleth 4 and Figure 11).
+The north-south differences in the vulnerability to Zonal pricing have also diminished with time (see Choropleth 3).
+However, energy has been getting less affordable with time (see Choropleth 4 and Figure 11).

 The move to Zonal pricing has potential to penalise regions which are more reliant on gas as a source of energy.
 These regions overlap conspicuously with those which find energy least affordable (compare Choropleths 1 and 5).
 Regions where the median salary as a proportion of gas consumption would be most vulnerable to any additional cost under Zonal energy pricing (see Choropleth 2), this also overlaps conspicuous with the regions which already find energy least affordable.

 One benefit which marginal pricing has had is to reduce the energy inequality between regions (see Choropleth 5).
-Unless energy companies are willing to take a cut to their profit should Zonal pricing be introduced, then north south energy inequality may be exacerbated greatly.
+Unless energy companies are willing to take a cut to their profit should Zonal pricing be introduced, then north-south energy inequality may be exacerbated greatly.
 Particularly as energy companies look for alternative mechanisms with which to maintain their profitability, which may impact regions unequally; and as businesses relocate to make the most of reduced energy prices, in other regions.

 In conclusion Zonal energy pricing has great potential to assist the energy crisis in England but does carry some risks of increasing regional inequality.
 The details of how it is implemented will determine its success in tackling fuel poverty in England.